boostorg/tti/doc/readme.txt

 You can use the jamfile in the test directory to run the tests for this library.

+When running the tests you can use either of the two targets if you like.
+The 'tti' target runs all the tests except for those involving variadic macro support in the library.
+The 'ttiVM' target runs the tests involving variadic macro support in the library.
+If you do n9ot specify a target all tests are run.

+For variadic macro support in the library you will ned to download the variadic_macro_data library from the sandbox.

 You can execute these jamfiles while keeping this
 library in its own separate directory from a
 Boost distribution by: